RCIC-UCI-Public/website-rcic/docs/source/help/faq.rst

 All access modes of CRSP require you to be connected the UCI production network.
 From home, you must use the `campus VPN <https://www.oit.uci.edu/help/vpn>`_

-I downloaded Webdrive directly from their website, how do I add the UCI license?
+I downloaded WebDrive directly from their website, how do I add the UCI license?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You cannot. **You must use RCIC-provided CRSP Desktop**
-which is a specialized version of Webdrive for Windows and Mac that already have the license key embedded.
+which is a specialized version of WebDrive for Windows and Mac that already have the license key embedded.
 Please see :ref:`client desktop windows` and :ref:`client desktop mac` for
 instructions how to download and use.